zzzz465/rwxml-language-server/readme.md

 ```

 # Donations
-if you like my work, please consider buy me a coffie!
+if you like my work, please consider buy me a coffee!
 https://ko-fi.com/madeline_modding